sonntam/node-red-contrib-xstate-machine/README.md

 * Running `npm run build` will create deployable production output in the `./dist` directory.
 * To run tests, execute `npx mocha ./tests`.
 To add tests, create a files `<description>_spec.js` with a mocha test specification.
 * Using [changesets](https://github.com/atlassian/changesets): Before committing a change that should be visible on the changelog run `npx changeset` and input the corresponding information into the wizard.
 Then add the created file in the `.changeset` folder to the commit.
-* Publishing: run `npx changeset version` to create a new version number, update package.json and the CHANGELOG.md files.
-Then run npx changeset publish to publish to npm
+* Publishing: If not done yet, login to npm using `npm login`.
+Then run `npx changeset version` to create a new version number, update package.json and the CHANGELOG.md files.
+Commit these changes with message `Release VX.Y.Z`.
+Then run `npx changeset publish` to publish to npm.
+Now run `git push --follow-tags` to push the version tag created by changeset.

 ## Acknowledgements